jfischoff/pg-transact/DEVELOPMENT_NOTES.md

+# benchmarks
+- The lack a `with` resource api for criterion is annoying

 # 0.3.1.1
 - No reason to have a abort take in an action.
 You can't nest them.
 This is clearer if the type is `abort :: DBT m a`.
 - Okay well I guess there is a reason.
 Throwing an abort is different then saying `finally` abort.
 So I think the current form is useful.